ldidry/lutim/README.md

 ![LUTIm's logo](http://lut.im/img/LUTIm_small.png)

 ##Dependencies
-* Carton : Perl dependencies manager, it will get what you need, so don't bother for dependencies (but you can read the file `cpanfile` if you want).
+* Carton : Perl dependencies manager, it will get what you need, so don't bother for Perl modules dependencies (but you can read the file `cpanfile` if you want).

 ```shell
 sudo cpan Carton